-In the first part of this paper, we construct a search-theoretic model of the labor market in which the workers' transitions between employment, unemployment and across different employers are all endogenous.
+In the first part of this paper, we construct and analyze a search-theoretic model of the labor market in which the workers' transitions between employment, unemployment and across different employers are all endogenous.
 In the second part of the paper, we calibrate the model in order to match the fundamental features of worker's turnover in the US labor market.
 In the last part of the paper, we use the calibrated model to measure the contribution of aggregate productivity shocks to the cyclical volatility of US unemployment, vacancies and other labor market variables over the period 1951 (I) - 2006 (II).

-In our model, the labor market is populated by ex-ante homogeneous workers-each endowed with one indivisible unit of labor-and ex-ante homogeneous firms-each operating a production technology that turns labor into final goods.
+In our model, the labor market is populated by ex-ante homogeneous workers, each endowed with one indivisible unit of labor, and ex-ante homogeneous firms, each operating a technology that uses labor to produce final goods.
 Moreover, in our model labor market, trade is the outcome of a search-and-matching process.
 In particular, firms choose how many vacancies to open and how much to offer to the workers who fill them.
-Then, workers choose how much to demand for filling a vacancy.
-Finally, some of the workers and the firms who agree on the terms of trade successfully match and begin to produce the final good.
+Simultaneously, workers choose how much to demand for filling a vacancy.
+Then, some of the workers and the firms who agree on the terms of trade successfully match and begin to produce the final good.
 We assume that the productivity of a match is the sum of an aggregate and an idiosyncratic component.

-In equilibrium, firms are indifferent between opening different types of vacancies, because the vacancies that offer more generous terms of trade attract more workers and, hence, are easier to fill.
+In equilibrium, firms are indifferent between opening different types of vacancies, because the vacancies that offer relatively more generous terms of trade have higher filling rates at the expense of lower ex post profits.
 Workers, however, have strict preferences over different types of vacancies.
 In particular, unemployed workers prefer to search for vacancies that offer less generous terms of trade and are easier to find (because they attract fewer workers), while employed workers prefer to search for vacancies that offer more generous terms of trade but are harder to find.
 Similarly, workers who are employed in more productive jobs prefer to search for vacancies that offer better terms of trade.
 In equilibrium, an employed worker becomes unemployed when the idiosyncratic component of the productivity of his match falls below an endogenous job-destruction threshold.

-When a positive shock to the aggregate component of labor productivity hits the economy, firms have the incentive to open more vacancies per worker at all different terms of trade.
+When there is a positive shock to the aggregate component of labor productivity, firms have incentive to open more vacancies per worker at all different terms of trade.
 In response to the increase in the vacancy/worker ratio, unemployed workers and (on average) employed workers search for vacancies that not only offer more generous terms of trade, but are also easier to find.
-Also, when a positive shock to the aggregate component of productivity hits the economy, workers and firms find it optimal to keep some of the matches that previously they would have destroyed.
-Overall, a positive shock to the aggregate component of productivity tends to increase the UE and the EE rates, and to decrease the EU rate.
+Also, after a positive shock to the aggregate component of productivity, workers and firms find it optimal to keep some of the matches that they would have destroyed previously.
+Overall, a positive shock to the aggregate component of productivity tends to increase the UE and EE rates, and to decrease the EU rate.

-In the second part of the paper, we calibrate the model.
+In the second part of the paper, we calibrate the model to the US data.
 In particular, we calibrate the parameters that describe the search technology so that the workers' average transition rates between employment, unemployment and across employers are the same in the model as in the data.
 We calibrate the stochastic process for the idiosyncratic component of productivity to approximate the empirical distribution of workers across different tenure lengths.
 Finally, we calibrate the stochastic process for the aggregate component of productivity so that the average productivity of labor has the same statistical properties in the model and in the data.